afondiel/computer-vision-challenge/L0_07_Optical_Character_Recognition_OCR/README.md

 ## Overview

-This is an Optical Character Recognition (OCR) projet, a sort of Image-To-Text technique using traditional computer vision and deep learning approaches, to recognize and extract text from images.
+This is an Optical Character Recognition (OCR) projet, a specific type of `Image-To-Text technique` using traditional computer vision and deep learning approaches, to recognize and extract text from images.

 ## Requirements

 ```
+- tesseract-ocr
+- libtesseract-dev
+- pytesseract
-- keras-ocr
+- pillow
-- tesseract
+- io
-- EasyOCR
+- matplotlib.pyplot
 ```

 ## Applications